jadecobra/python_tdd_exercises/source/exceptions/type_error/TypeError.rst

 * I close ``test_type_error.py``  and ``type_error.py`` in the :ref:`editor<2 editors>`

-* then I click in the terminal_ and exit the tests with :kbd:`ctrl+c` on the keyboard, the terminal_ goes back to the command line.
+* then I click in the terminal_ and exit the tests with :kbd:`ctrl/command+c` on the keyboard, the terminal_ goes back to the command line.

 * I `change directory`_ to the parent of ``type_error``